 I still do intermittent fasting religiously, which as I’ve said many a time has changed my life.
 I feel healthier, leaner, more focused, more mentally alert and have a much stronger immune system.
-In fact I haven’t got ill once since starting to fast.
+In fact I haven’t got ill once since starting fasting.

-I’ve upped my fasting regime to doing a 24 hour fast twice a week, usually Mondays and Tuesdays which is cleansing after an indulgent weekend.
+I’ve upped my fasting regime to doing a 24 hour fast twice a week, usually Mondays and Tuesdays which is cleansing after a, usually, indulgent weekend.
 I then transition to a minimum 16 hour fast the rest of the week.

-I feel cleaner with fasting: your skin gets better and you feel all your organs regenerate as autophagy kicks in on the 12th hour onwards.
+I feel cleaner with fasting: your skin gets better and you feel your organs regenerating as autophagy kicks in on the 12th hour onwards.

 New practices I’ve developed in 2019:

 I’ve started swimming more regularly to balance of the intensity of boxing and Muay Thai on my body and joints.
 I now do a 15-30 min swim daily after my usual workout.
 This has been instrumental in reducing injury and inflammation.
 Swimming is a great meditative experience as well, the feeling of being immersed in water taking us back to our embryonic days.
 Its relaxing to the mind as well as the body.

 I’ve got completely hooked an this app called Blinkist which summarises books in ca 15 mins.I now daily get through at least 2 books a day this way making use of downtime in Uber taxis and plane rides.
 Still its no substitute for reading a complete book front to back, but in the absence of abundance of time it’s a great way to get its main essence.